BeauMercier/drasticClientPortal/PLANNING.md

     - `bir/`: Module for Business Information Request feature (hooks, multi-step form, summary, gate, file upload step components).
 - `src/lib/`: Core utilities, API clients, type definitions.
     - `api/`: Supabase client setup and data fetching functions.
+        - Includes client-side helpers like `getUserProfile`, `updateUserProfile`, `uploadProfilePicture`, specific project getters (e.g., `getUserWebDesignProjects`, `getWebDesignProject`), and `getDesignerAssignedProjects`.
+        - Added `getClientProjectsForCategories`: Fetches all project types (web, logo, social) for the currently authenticated client.
+Returns an object mapping project types to their counts and the ID of a single project if only one exists in that category.
+This is used by the client projects page to determine direct navigation.
     - `types/`: TypeScript type definitions.
     - `utils/`: Utility functions.
     - `bir.ts`: API helper functions for BIR data operations.